 If decay is allows to ‘generalize’ and spreads to many teeth, some will be lost and then bridgework and/or implants will be needed.
 Generalized gum disease may involve extensive gum surgery – as well as the sad cycle of tooth loss, bridgework and/or implants.
 Nobody should get to the point of needing dentures today or in the future.

-You must catch the problem early
+Catch the problem early

 In dentistry, like in so many other fields, prevention is better than cure.
 In cases of severe dental neglect the amount of restorative work can be enormous – extractions, root canal treatments, crown and bridgework and implants.
 These are extensive, time-consuming and expensive treatments.